nricciardi/diagram/README_new.md

 - `--bbox-detector path/to/object_detector_weights.pth` weights of object detection network
 - `--outputs-dir-path path/to/output_dir` directory in which outputs will be dumped
 - `--then-compile` flag to compile markup language file into images
+- `--markups d2-lang mermaid` to specify markup languages

 We advise you to tune thresholds based on your drawing style.
-We have tuned thresholds for common digrams.
+We have tuned thresholds for common diagrams.

 For example: